When it comes down to it, I really love playing jazz guitar. Playing jazz guitar is fun, challenging, and rewarding all at the same time.

 In general, you want to use your major pentatonic scales to play in major keys, and your minor pentatonic scale to play in minor keys.

-Minor Pentatonic Scales
+Using Pentatonic Scales

 Get used to playing creatively and creating melodies with these patterns before moving on to other scale types.